milind-acads/used-car-prices/README.md

     *   Odometer as a predictor.
     *   Odometer and year as predictors.
     *   Odometer, year, and one-hot encoded title status as predictors.
-*   K-Means clustering was applied to group cars based on numerical features like price, odometer, and year, providing initial insights into car segmentation.

 ## Notebook Contents